azdavis/millet/docs/manual.md

 - `"none"`: No filter, i.e. available diagnostics are sent.
 - `"syntax"`: If there are syntax diagnostics (lex, parse, etc), send only those.
 Do not send e.g. statics diagnostics.

+#### `millet.server.diagnostics.moreInfoHint.enable`

+- Type: `boolean`
+- Default: `true`

+Show a hint on diagnostic messages about clicking the error code number for more information.

 #### `millet.format.enable`

 - Type: `boolean`